 Any member of staff who has concerns over the attendance of a child or the validity of their absence should report this to the DSL.
-Absence is monitored by a designated member of staff on a weekly basis.
-(See School Attendance Policy).

 Other areas of our work

 All our policies which address issues of power and potential harm, for example bullying, equal opportunities, physical handling, positive behaviour, will be linked to ensure a whole school approach.